Loki's very first appearance in the series ended with Thor tying him to Mjolnir and literally throwing him back to Asgard.

 The giants summon the world serpent (which encircles the entire Earth) who is destined to kill and be killed by Thor at the end of time.
-Some of the best dialog I have read in a comic ensues in Thor #379 as the world serpent appears in another guise as Fin Fang Foom (complete with underwear!) to find Thor and fails to recognize him due to the armor.
+Some of the best dialog in a comic ensues in Thor #379 as the world serpent appears in another guise as Fin Fang Foom (complete with underwear!) to find Thor and fails to recognize him due to the armor.

 The time Thor hit a serpent the size of a small state so hard that it breaks every bone in both of their bodies.
 The explosion was so big the sound effect had seventeen Os.

 To save the world, Thor unleashes his full power against the world-serpent, knowing it will break every bone in his body, forcing him to live in torment until Hela lets him die.
 Thor: "You are a mighty fighter, but in the end, you are only a selfish creature while heroes... heroes have an infinite capacity for stupidity!
 Thus are legends born!"

 The entire issue with Thor versus Jormungandr, aside from the dialogue, is written as and in the style of classical Old Norse skaldic poetry.
 And it is amazing.